samuelcolvin/smokeshow/README.md

 ## Features

-`hightmp` doesn't have too many special features, most things are designed to be boringly predictable, But a few things warrant explanation.
+_hightmp_ doesn't have too many special features, most things are designed to be boringly predictable, But a few things warrant explanation.

 ### Content Type

-The `Content-Type` header in responses is not inferred by hightmp, instead it's taken from the same header in the upload request.
+The `Content-Type` header in responses is not inferred by _hightmp_, instead it's taken from the same header in the upload request.

 ### Path Matches